 National Institutes of Health (NIH) Requirement for RCR Training

 Applicants for National Institutes of Health institutional training grants are required to describe formal and informal activities related to instruction on RCR as part of their proposal.
 The RCR program should provide instruction in scientific integrity and/or the responsible conduct of research.
-No specific curriculum is prescribed, but programs are encouraged to consider instruction in: conflicts of interest, responsible authorship, policies for handling misconduct, policies regarding the use of human and animal subjects, and data management.
+Programs should include instruction in: conflicts of interest, responsible authorship, policies for handling misconduct, policies regarding the use of human and animal subjects, secure and ethical data use, data acquisition and analysis, mentor-mentee responsibilities and relationships, safe research environments, collaborative research, and peer review.
 NIH also endorses a discussion of the topics from a trainee and institution perspective.
 Applications without RCR plans are considered incomplete.
 Note that the NIH requires substantial face-to-face training, therefore the online module alone will be insufficient to meet the NIH training grant RCR requirement.
+Video conferencing can be used to augment not supplant face-to-face training.